gruns/gitauthors/README.md

 # GitAuthors

-GitAuthors is simple tool that prints a useful summary of a repo's authors.
-Summary output includes each author's name, email address, number of commits, and date of last commit.
+GitAuthors is simple tool that prints a quick summary of a repository's authors, as collated by commits.
+Summary output includes each author's name, email, number of commits, and date of last commit.

-Once, installed, it's available via the `gitauthors` command.
+Once, installed, GitAuthors is available via the `gitauthors` command.

 ### Usage

-To use, just provide `gitauthors` the URL of a respository and let it go to work. `gitauthors` will, in turn
+To use, provide `gitauthors` the URL of a respository and let it go to work. `gitauthors` will, in turn:

   1. Checkout the repository into a temporary directory.
   2. Parse the repository's log history.